Add to your Claude Code skills

 Build the code review graph for this project

 The initial build takes ~10 seconds for a 500-file project.
-After that, the graph updates automatically on every file edit and git commit.
+After that, watch mode and supported hooks can keep the graph updated automatically.

 Your repository is parsed into an AST with Tree-sitter, stored as a graph of nodes (functions, classes, imports) and edges (calls, inheritance, test coverage), then queried at review time to compute the minimal set of files your AI assistant needs to read.